-Arshavin now aged 36 is still playing and after a brief return to Zenit currently plays for FC Kairat in Kazakhstan, with his country hosting a World Cup for whose bid he was an ambassador he couldn’t get a late call to add to his 75 caps, could he?
+Arshavin now aged 36 is still playing and after a brief return to Zenit currently plays for FC Kairat in Kazakhstan, when his nation bid for the 2018 World Cup he was an ambassador, but didn’t receive a late call to add to his 75 caps.

 19. Mark Hughes (Wales)